Toorak House, Brisbane: History

-This two storeyed stone residence was erected c.
-1865 at Breakfast Creek for Brisbane businessman James Dickson.
+This two storeyed stone residence was erected in 1864 at Breakfast Creek for Brisbane businessman James Dickson.
 Dickson appeared to be living at Breakfast Creek by March 1865, and references to the Dicksons at Toorak appear later that year.

 Dickson arrived in Brisbane in 1862, and was in business with Arthur Martin as an auctioneer and land agent until August 1864 when the partnership was dissolved.
 Martin continued business under his own name, and Dickson formed a new partnership with James Duncan, as general auctioneers and land and commission agents.
 The firms of A Martin and Dickson and Duncan appear to have been responsible for much of the land subdivision and sales in Brisbane during the mid-late 1860s.
 Dickson entered the Queensland Legislative Assembly in 1873 as the Member for Enoggera, and held various offices until he resigned in 1887.
 After failing to regain a seat in the 1888 colonial election, Dickson did not re-enter politics until 1892 when he won the seat of Bulimba.
 Dickson became Queensland Premier in October 1898, holding this position until December 1899.
 A strong advocate of Federation, Dickson was a member of the Australian delegation to England for the passage of the Commonwealth bill through the Imperial parliament.
 Dickson was a member of the first Federal Parliament and appointed the first Commonwealth Minister of Defence.
 Dickson was involved also in various companies including the Royal Bank of Queensland, the Brisbane Permanent Building and Banking Society, Queensland Trustees and the Queensland Insurance and Land Mortgage Company.
 Knighted on the day of Federation, he died 10 days later.

 William Robert Howe Weekes of Brisbane was granted almost 32 acres of land in 1864.
 This land included four (4) allotments in the Parish of Toombul, fronting the Brisbane River.
 Subdivision of this land appeared to commence the following year when Dickson acquired part of the land.
 By 1873, an area of just under ten (10) acres of land, which included Toorak and grounds, had been transferred into Annie Dickson's name (Dickson's wife).
 Following Annie's death in 1880, the land was held by Dickson, as trustee.